 The Company views the level of activity pursued in Tunisia as dependent on the following thresholds being achieved and maintained.
 In terms of oil prices, incremental vertical wells become economic at Brent oil prices of ~\$45/bbl, with potential multi-leg horizontal wells lowering the threshold to below \$30/bbl in Sabria.
 The current capacity of surface facilities would only allow for 1-3 incremental wells for each of Sabria and Chouech Es Saida/Ech Chouech.
 As well for Chouech Es Saida/Ech Chouech, the STEG El Borma gas plant is nearly at its effective capacity.
 Further gas developments from this concession may have to be delayed until the completion of the Nawara Pipeline for material gas pipeline capacity to come online.

-Full year production in Tunisia for 2017 is dependent on the successful resolution of the social unrest at the Chouech Es Saida field and associated security and safety issues, as well as the timing of the above capital program in Sabria.
+Full year production in Tunisia for 2017 is dependent on the successful resolution of the social unrest in southern Tunisia and associated security and safety issues.

 DIVIDENDS